Mission and Aims

 UN CHILDREN’S RIGHTS: Article 12/Article 8

-As a Catholic School in the Archdiocese of Birmingham, we have embraced the Catholic Schools’ Pupil Profile, which teaches the children a set of eight pairs of virtues to be internalised and cultivated - enabling them to grow in wholeness as fully rounded individuals in the image of God.
+We have embraced the Catholic Schools’ Pupil Profile from the Archdiocese of Birmingham, which teaches the children a set of eight pairs of virtues to be internalised and cultivated - enabling them to grow in wholeness as fully rounded individuals in the image of God.
 The pairs of virtues are:

 At St Filumena's, we expect our children to be: